An introduction to $p$-adic $L$-functions: What is a -adic -function, and what should it do?

 \begin{theorem}[Class number formula] Let $F$ be a number field with $r_1$ real embeddings, $r_2$ pairs of complex embeddings, $w$ roots of unity, discriminant $D$, and regulator $R$.
 The zeta function $\zeta_F$ has a simple pole at $s=1$ with residue

 where $h_F$ is the class number of $F$. \end{theorem} On the left-hand side, we have a special value of a complex meromorphic function, from the world of analysis.
 On the right-hand side, we have invariants attached to a number field, from the world of arithmetic.
-The class number formula thus provides a beautiful and deep connection between two different fields of mathematics.
+The class number formula thus provides a deep connection between two different fields of mathematics.

-A second famous example of links between special values of $L$-functions and arithmetic information comes in the form of the \emph{Birch and Swinnerton--Dyer (BSD) conjecture}.
+A second famous example of such a connection comes in the form of the \emph{Birch and Swinnerton--Dyer (BSD) conjecture}.
 Let $E/\Q$ be an elliptic curve.
-The set of rational points $E(\Q)$ forms a finitely generated abelian group, and Birch and Swinnerton--Dyer predicted that
+The set of rational points $E(\Q)$ forms a finitely generated abelian group and, based on computer computations, Birch and Swinnerton--Dyer predicted that

 They also predicted a closer analogue of the class number formula: that the leading term of the $L$-function can be described in terms of arithmetic invariants attached to $E$.